Links referenced in video:

 For the most accurate results, we recommend utilizing our SERP link for manual SERP verification.

-Our rank tracker fetches rankings exactly once every 24 hours.
+Our rank tracker fetches rankings once every 24 hours.
 If there's a high degree of volatility in the SERPs, rankings can vary when checked even a few minutes apart.
 When this is the case, it's unlikely that the SERPs fetched at our 24 hour cycle will match the live SERPs.

 What if you've checked all of these factors, and your SERPs still don't look right?